thaliproject/Thali_CordovaPlugin/test/TestServer/README.md

 userConfig
 ----------

 Intended to be changed by the user as required during the test process and containing settings generally global to the entire test suite.
-There are as many different subsections as there are platforms currently installed in the test system.
+There are as many different subsections as there are platforms currently installed (or not) in the test system.

 testConfig
 ----------

 A list of tests to be run.
-Tests may appear multiple times and are executed in the strict order in which the are declared.
+Tests may appear multiple times and are executed in the strict order in which they are declared.
 Values appearing here are test specific but many are found in all tests.

 Test Completion
 ===============